aaronbloomfield/ccc/hws/ecdsa/index.md

 ### Background

 You will need to be familiar with the [Encryption slide set](../../slides/encryption.html#/), specifically the three sections that deal with the content in this assignment: [elliptic curves](../../slides/encryption.html#/elliptic), [finite fields](../../slides/encryption.html#/fields), and [ECDSA](../../slides/encryption.html#/ecdsa).
 What this assignment is asking for will make no sense if you are not familiar with that material.

+### Languages

+You can write this assignment in Java or Python.
+If you want to use a different language, please speak to me first.
+The intent is for you to write all this code yourself -- you can NOT use any libraries that do field arithmetic, elliptic curve arithmetic, etc.  This includes any hashing functions (such as hashlib in Python).
+We expect you to only need the most common standard libraries as a result.

+We realize that the default random number generators in most (all?) programming languages are not cryptographically secure random number generators, but that's fine for this assignment.

 ### Other files